 You have a routine in place to manage diabetes when you are at home and work.
 And, you try hard to eat right and exercise.
 But, any change to your schedule can disrupt your blood sugar (glucose) level.
-Does this mean you cannot enjoy holidays and vacations?
-Of course you can!
+This doesn't mean you can't enjoy holidays and vacations.
 You just need to take the time to talk to your doctor and create a plan that’s right for you.

 The holidays are filled with temptations—from 5-course meals to fancy alcoholic drinks.
 When high-calorie and high-fat foods are on the menu, not to mention all of the opportunities to slip away from your exercise routine, you'll need to take additional steps to manage your diabetes.

 Follow these tips to safely navigate the bustling holiday season:

 When you have diabetes, going on vacation means extra steps to keep your blood glucose level in check.
 Taking the time to prepare for your flight or road trip will help you to anticipate and treat problems, like hypoglycemia.
 These tips can help you to be ready for anything, whether it is a delay at the airport or an extra day in Miami Beach.

 Be prepared by ordering the medication 1 month before your trip.
 Ask your doctor if the insulin needs to be in a special insulated bag (but never frozen).
 Keep a list of your medications (including the generic names) and have the prescriptions with you, not in your checked luggage.

 These may include glucose testing strips, needles, syringes, and ketone testing strips.
 If you use an insulin pump, bring a back-up pump (including batteries) or an insulin injection kit in case of emergency.
 Know what your pump settings are.
 Also pack your glucagon kit, if you are at risk for severe hypoglycemia.
 When traveling abroad, keep in mind that other countries may not have the same supplies that are sold in the United States, or the same electrical outlets for recharging batteries.

 Flying to a warmer climate?
 Both the excitement of a trip and the heat can cause hypoglycemia.
 Testing your levels more often and staying hydrated can help stave off problems.